arunkumar9t2/flickr-sample/README.md

  - **OkHttp** - Used for easier networking to fetch `json` and `input stream` for `Bitmap`s.

 ## Architecture
-MVP model to avoid logical code in `Activity`.
+MVP with Repository to avoid logical code in `Activity` and separate data related code.
 Loose coupling by making code dependent on interfaces rather than implementations eg: `ImageCache`, `ImagesDataSource`, `ImageLoader`.
 Explicit dependency on Flickr is avoided and is accessed through contracts.

  - `data` - `ImagesDataSource` is a contract for a source that provides paged searching. `FlickrImagesDataSource` is an implementation backed by `Flickr API`.
 Also includes data classes for parsing `json` response.
  - `DepedencyInjector` - Utility class to manage dependencies throughout the app.
 Responsible for managing and providing dependencies when requested.
 Eg: `DependencyInjector.provideHomePresenter`.